Alex-twn/STM32MP15x_workshop/readme.md

 > ```
 >

-* *=> Should provide you the following terminal output if your internet connection is ok*
+* *Should provide you the following terminal output if your internet connection is ok*

 ![](/Pictures/2_Screenshot.png)